As remote work is thrust further into the spotlight, creatives and marketing professionals are looking more and more to freelance work.

-If you’re feeling frustrating about your freelance career, and maybe even regretting making the transition from the corporate 9-5 life, these websites can help get your new career focus on track.
+If you’re feeling frustrated about your freelance career, and maybe even regretting making the transition from the corporate 9-5 life, these best freelancing sites for beginners can help get your new career focus on track.

-Start digging around and get your accounts setup.
-Once you’re live, dedicate a portion of your day to searching the Freelance websites listed above and applying to freelance roles that appear to be a fit.
+Start digging around and get your accounts set up.
+Once you’re live, dedicate a portion of your day to searching the best freelancing websites for beginners in India listed above and applying to freelance roles that appear to be a fit.